carolynvs/cfp/cfp/docker101-grace-hopper.md

 See [docker101-grace-hopper.docx](docker101-grace-hopper.docx) for the meat of the proposal.
 The rest here is just what needs to be entered in the web form.

 # Title (150 characters)
-Docker 101: Run your first Docker container today
+Docker 101: Run Your First Docker Container Today

 # Abstract (400 characters)
 Docker helps you package an application with its dependencies, develop and deploy it anywhere.
 Learn about this up-and-coming technology and why you would want to use it.